X

 Consumer Discretionary Stock Examples

-With the overall out-performance by the discretionary sector, one would expect to find some successful companies in the group.
-The key is identifying those companies early in their growth phase and then holding them for long periods of time, as this can create some outstanding total returns on your investment.
+With the overall outperformance by the discretionary sector, one would expect to find some successful companies in the group.
+The key is identifying those companies early in their growth phase and then holding them for long periods, as this can create some outstanding total returns on your investment.

 These long-term F.A.S.T.
-Graph charts for stock market legends Starbucks Corp. $SBUX and Lowe’s Companies Inc. $LOW show what potential exists when buying early in a growth cycle.
+Graph charts show what potential exists when buying early in a growth cycle.

 Starbucks has been around for a long time, continuously expanding its reach as the dominant name in the coffee business.
-In doing so it has grown earnings at a greater than 21% annualized rate over the last two decades.
+In doing so, it grew earnings at a greater than 21% annualized rate from 1998 to 2018.

 Notice that the only year Starbucks did not have positive growth was in 2008 during the “Great Recession”, which reinforces the point that consumer discretionary stocks are impacted by the overall economy.